weshatheleopard/bktools/doc/help7_tape_format.md

 {
   * Bytes 0-12: File name
   * Byte 13:    '&' (38d, 0o46) - marker of 'HELP7' format
-  * Byte 14-15: length of HELP7 block.
-The format supported blocks of diffrent length, but in reality length of 0o400 (256d) was seemingly the only one ever used.
+  * Byte 14-15: length of HELP7 block in this file(*).
 }

 ```

+(*) The format itself supported blocks of varying lengths, but in reality it seems that 0o400 (256d) was the only length ever used.

 Block sequence
 ```
 {